BenLangmead/langmead-lab/postdoc_questionnaire.md

 ### Networking

 * What conferences / seminars / hackathons / etc should you attend?
-* Given answer to a), what deadlines are relevant?
+What are the deadlines?
 * How can you expand your network in a way that will open doors?
 (Hints: blog, lab visits, internships, competitions)

 ### Recommendations